Theresa-Nguyen/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

     2.3 Enable new products for Cloud Access on Microsoft Azure.

     2.4 Activate Red Hat Gold Images for your Azure Subscription.
-Refer to [Red Hat Subscription Management](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/using_red_hat_gold_images#con-gold-image-azure) for more details.
+Refer to [Red Hat Subscription Management](https://access.redhat.com/documentation/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/using_red_hat_gold_images#con-gold-image-azure) for more details.

     2.5 Wait for Red Hat Gold Images to be available in your Azure subscription.
 These are typically available within 3 hours.

 3. Accept the Marketplace Terms and Conditions in Azure for the RHEL BYOS Images.
 You can complete this by running Azure CLI commands, as instructed below.
-Refer to [RHEL BYOS Gold Images in Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) for more details on this.
+Refer to [RHEL BYOS Gold Images in Azure documentation](https://docs.microsoft.com/azure/virtual-machines/workloads/redhat/byos) for more details.

     3.1 Launch an Azure CLI session and make sure your CLI version is updated to version 2.8 or newer before running these commands.
-Check the CLI version by running the following command and if required update your [CLI version](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest&tabs=azure-cli)
+Check the CLI version by running the following command and if your [CLI version](https://docs.microsoft.com/cli/azure/install-azure-cli-windows?view=azure-cli-latest&tabs=azure-cli) requires updating.

     `az version`

     3.2 Once your CLI session is ready, authenticate with your Azure account.
-Refer to [Signing in with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.
+Refer to [Signing in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.

     3.3 Verify the RHEL BYOS images are available in your subscription by running the following CLI command.
 If your RHEL BYOS is not listed, please refer to #2 and ensure that your Azure subscription is activated for RHEL BYOS images.